The Christmas period on the Gold Coast is a time to relax and enjoy some quality time with close friends and family.

-Sealing major entry points around the home greatly reduces the chance of crawling insects, flying insects and rodents from entering your home.
-This can include holes in fly screens (or no flyscreens at all), gaps under doors or holes in external walls.
+Sealing major entry points around the home dramatically reduces the chance of crawling insects, flying insects and rodents from entering your home.
+This can include holes in fly screens (or no flyscreens), gaps under doors or holes in external walls.

 4. Physical Removal

 If you have any cobwebs in your cornices, try sweeping them away or vacuuming them up and putting them straight in the bin, this can help as a short term fix.

 Our pets are just as much a part of the family as anyone else.
 However, their food can sometimes attract pests, including rats and mice.
 To avoid this, remove your pet’s food as soon as they have finished eating and clean up any spillages.

 Garden beds that are higher than usual against the home edge and bushes or trees against the home can create great entry points for insects and rodents.
 Keeping garden beds low and plants cut away from the house will reduce the chance of a pest infestation.

 Untreated or scrap timbers are termites natural food sources; therefore, it is essential to remove all scrap and untreated non-essential timbers in the yard where possible.
 The less food for them, the better!

 All insects and rodents require a water source.
 As they are usually very small, they only need a small amount of water.
 Ensure all your plumbing is in working order and there are no leaking downpipes or guttering.
 A common problem is the air conditioning or hot water overflow piping.
 Make sure this is connected to the drainage.